Now I've Found You

-"Now I've Found You" is a song by Sean Maguire, released as a single in June 1995.
+"Now I've Found You" is a song by English-American actor and singer Sean Maguire, released as a single in June 1995, by Parlophone.
 Produced by Mike Percy and Tim Lever from Dead or Alive, it was the first single from Maguire's second album, Spirit, which was released a year later.
 "Now I've Found You" reached number 22 on the UK Singles Chart.